DistributedCollective/zero/README.md

 11. Zero admin connects `CommunityIssuance` and `SovStakersIssuance` to Zero core contracts and `ZEROToken`

 #### During one year lockup period
-- Zero admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
+- Zero admin periodically transfers newly vested tokens to team & partners' `LockupContracts`, as per their vesting schedules
 - Zero admin may only transfer ZERO to `LockupContracts`
-- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= 1 year from system deployment
+- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= one year from system deployment

-#### Upon end of one year lockup period
+#### Upon the end of one year lockup period
 - All beneficiaries may withdraw their entire entitlements
 - Zero admin address restriction on ZERO transfers is automatically lifted, and Zero admin may now transfer ZERO to any address
 - Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` in the future

 #### Post-lockup period
-- Zero admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.
+- Zero admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses or to a fresh lockup contract if required.

-_NOTE: In the final architecture, a multi-sig contract will be used to move ZERO Tokens, rather than the single Zero admin EOA.
-It will be deployed at the start of the sequence, and have its address recorded in  `ZEROToken` in step 4, and receive ZERO tokens.
+_NOTE: A multisig contract will be used to move ZERO Tokens in the final architecture, rather than the single Zero admin EOA.
+It will be deployed at the start of the sequence, have its address recorded in  `ZEROToken` in step 4, and receive ZERO tokens.
 It will be used to move ZERO in step 7, and during & after the lockup period.
 The Zero admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

 _The current code does not utilize a multi-sig.
 It implements the launch architecture outlined above._

-_Additionally, a LP staking contract will receive the initial LP staking reward allowance, rather than an EOA.
+_Additionally, an LP staking contract will receive the initial LP staking reward allowance rather than an EOA.
 It will be used to hold and issue ZERO to users who stake LP tokens that correspond to certain pools on DEXs._

 ## Core System Architecture

 The core Zero system consists of several smart contracts, which are deployable to the RSK blockchain.

-All application logic and data is contained in these contracts - there is no need for a separate database or back end logic running on a web server.
+All application logic and data are contained in these contracts - there is no need for a separate database or back-end logic running on a web server.
 In effect, the RSK network is itself the Zero back end.
 As such, all balances and contract data are public.

-The system ownership is granted to the [TimeLock](https://github.com/DistributedCollective/Sovryn-smart-contracts/blob/development/contracts/governance/Timelock.sol) contract so the system could be upgraded by the Sovryn's governance system.
+The system ownership is granted to the [TimeLock](https://github.com/DistributedCollective/Sovryn-smart-contracts/blob/development/contracts/governance/Timelock.sol) contract so the Sovryn's governance system could upgrade the system.

 The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-TogrBTC they control line of credit  state updates and movements of rBTC and ZUSD tokens around the system.
+TogrBTC control line of credit state updates and movements of rBTC and ZUSD tokens around the system.

 ### Core Smart Contracts

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their line of credit : line of credit  creation, rBTC top-up / withdrawal, stablecoin issuance and repayment.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their line of credit: line of credit creation, rBTC top-up/withdrawal, stablecoin issuance, and repayment.
 It also sends issuance fees to the `ZEROStaking` contract.
-BorrowerOperations functions call in to line of credit Manager, telling it to update line of credit  state, where necessary.
-BorrowerOperations functions also call in to the various Pools, telling them to move rBTC/Tokens between Pools or between Pool <> user, where necessary.
+BorrowerOperations functions call into the line of credit Manager, telling it to update the line of credit state, where necessary.
+BorrowerOperations functions also call into the various Pools, telling them to move rBTC/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `ZEROStaking` contract.
-Also contains the state of each line of credit  - i.e. a record of the line of credit ’s collateral and debt. line of credit Manager does not hold value (i.e. rBTC / other tokens). line of credit Manager functions call in to the various Pools to tell them to move rBTC/tokens between Pools, where necessary.
+It also contains the state of each line of credit  - i.e., a record of the line of credit’s collateral and debt.
+The line of credit Manager does not hold value (i.e., rBTC / other tokens).
+Line of credit Manager functions calls into the various Pools to tell them to move rBTC/tokens between Pools, where necessary.

-`LiquityBase.sol` - Both line of credit Manager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.
+`LiquityBase.sol` - Both line of credit Manager and BorrowerOperations inherit from the parent contract `LiquityBase`, which contains global constants and some common functions.

-`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated rBTC and ZERO gains.
+`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits and withdrawing compounded deposits and accumulated rBTC and ZERO gains.
 Holds the ZUSD Stability Pool deposits, and the rBTC gains for depositors, from liquidations.

 `ZUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
-The contract mints, burns and transfers ZUSD tokens.
+The contract mints, burns, and transfers ZUSD tokens.

-`SortedTroves.sol` - a doubly linked list that stores addresses of line of credit  owners, sorted by their individual collateralization ratio (ICR).
+`SortedTroves.sol` - a doubly-linked list that stores addresses of the line of credit owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts lines of credit at the correct position, based on their ICR.

 `PriceFeed.sol` - Contains functionality for obtaining the current rBTC:USD price, which the system uses for calculating collateralization ratios.

-`HintHelpers.sol` - Helper contract, containing the read-only functionality for calculation of accurate hints to be supplied to borrower operations and redemptions.
+`HintHelpers.sol` - Helper contract, containing the read-only functionality for calculating accurate hints to be supplied to borrower operations and redemptions.

 ### Data and Value Silo Contracts

-Along with `StabilityPool.sol`, these contracts hold rBTC and/or tokens for their respective parts of the system, and contain minimal logic:
+Along with `StabilityPool.sol`, these contracts hold rBTC and/or tokens for their respective parts of the system and contain minimal logic:

 `ActivePool.sol` - holds the total rBTC balance and records the total stablecoin debt of the active line of credit s.

-`DefaultPool.sol` - holds the total rBTC balance and records the total stablecoin debt of the liquidated lines of credit that are pending redistribution to active line of credit s.
-If a line of credit  has pending rBTC/debt “rewards” in the DefaultPool, then they will be applied to the line of credit  when it next undergoes a borrower operation, a redemption, or a liquidation.
+`DefaultPool.sol` - holds the total rBTC balance and records the total stablecoin debt of the liquidated lines of credit that are pending redistribution to the active line of credit s.
+If a line of credit has pending rBTC/debt “rewards” in the DefaultPool, they will be applied to the line of credit when it next undergoes a borrower operation, a redemption, or a liquidation.

 `CollSurplusPool.sol` - holds the rBTC surplus from lines of credit that have been fully redeemed from as well as from lines of credit with an ICR > MCR that were liquidated in Recovery Mode.
-Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.
+Sends the surplus back to the owning borrower when told by `BorrowerOperations.sol`.

 `GasPool.sol` - holds the total ZUSD liquidation reserves.
 ZUSD is moved into the `GasPool` when a line of credit is opened, and moved out when a line of credit  is liquidated or closed.

 ### Contract Interfaces

-`ITroveManager.sol`, `IPool.sol` etc. These provide specification for a contract’s functions, without implementation.
+`ITroveManager.sol`, `IPool.sol` etc. These provide a specification for a contract’s functions without implementation.
 They are similar to interfaces in Java or C#.

 ### PriceFeed and Oracle

 Zero functions that require the most current rBTC:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the MoC Medianizer rBTC:USD reference contract as its primary and RSK's rBTC:USD price feed as its secondary (fallback) data source.
-PriceFeed is stateful, i.e. it records the last good price that may come from either of the two sources based on the contract's current state.
+PriceFeed is stateful, i.e., it records the last good price that may come from either of the two sources based on the contract's current state.

 The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core Zero functions which require a current rBTC:USD price. `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.

 ### PriceFeed Logic

 The PriceFeed contract uses the main price feed and fallback to the backup one in case of an error.
-If both fail return the last good price seen.
+If both fail, return the last good price seen.

 ### Testnet PriceFeed and PriceFeed tests

-The `PriceFeedTestnet.sol` is a mock PriceFeed for testnet and general back end testing purposes, with no oracle connection.
+The `PriceFeedTestnet.sol` is a mock PriceFeed for testnet and general back-end testing purposes, with no oracle connection.
 It contains a manual price setter, `setPrice()`, and a getter, `getPrice()`, which returns the latest stored price.

 The mainnet PriceFeed is tested in `test/PriceFeedTest.js`, using `ExternalPriceFeedTester` contract as mocks for primary and secondary price feeds.

 ### PriceFeed limitations and known issues

-The purpose of the PriceFeed is to have some resilience in case of MoC Medianizer failure / timeout, and chance of recovery.
+The purpose of the PriceFeed is to have some resilience in case of MoC Medianizer failure/timeout and the chance of recovery.

-The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from RSK Oracle, and if possible, for returning to MoC Medianizer if/when it recovers.
+The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from RSK Oracle and, if possible, returning to MoC Medianizer if/when it recovers.

 ### Keeping a sorted list of lines of credit ordered by ICR

-Zero relies on a particular data structure: a sorted doubly-linked list of lines of credit that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in ZUSD).
+Zero relies on a particular data structure: a sorted doubly-linked list of lines of credit that remains ordered by individual collateralization ratio (ICR), i.e., the amount of collateral (in USD) divided by the amount of debt (in ZUSD).

-This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target lines of credit in ascending order of ICR.
+This ordered list is critical for gas-efficient redemption sequences and the `liquidateTroves` sequence, both of which target lines of credit in ascending order of ICR.

 The sorted doubly-linked list is found in `SortedTroves.sol`.

 Nodes map to active lines of credit in the system - the ID property is the address of a line of credit owner.
 The list accepts positional hints for efficient O(1) insertion - please see the [hints](#supplying-hints-to-cdp-operations) section for more details.

-ICRs are computed dynamically at runtime, and not stored on the node.
+ICRs are computed dynamically at runtime and not stored on the node.
 This is because ICRs of active lines of credit change dynamically, when:

 - The rBTC:USD price varies, altering the USD of the collateral of every line of credit
 - A liquidation that redistributes collateral and debt to active lines of credit occurs

 The list relies on the fact that a collateral and debt redistribution due to a liquidation preserves the ordering of all active lines of credit (though it does decrease the ICR of each active line of credit above the MCR).

-The fact that ordering is maintained as redistributions occur, is not immediately obvious: please see the [mathematical proof](https://github.com/liquity/dev/blob/main/papers) which shows that this holds in Liquity.
+The fact that ordering is maintained as redistributions occur is not immediately obvious: please see the [mathematical proof](https://github.com/liquity/dev/blob/main/papers) which shows that this holds in Liquity.

-A node inserted based on current ICR will maintain the correct position, relative to its peers, as liquidation gains accumulate, as long as its raw collateral and debt have not changed.
+A node inserted based on current ICR will maintain the correct position relative to its peers as liquidation gains accumulate, as long as its raw collateral and debt have not changed.

 Nodes also remain sorted as the rBTC:USD price varies, since price fluctuations change the collateral value of each line of credit by the same proportion.

 Thus, nodes need only be re-inserted to the sorted list upon a line of credit operation - when the owner adds or removes collateral or debt to their position.

 ### Flow of rBTC in Liquity